MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

     -   Use a CDS integration table as a data source for a page in [!INCLUDE[prodshort](includes/prodshort.md)] that displays data from CDS entity records.
     -   Extend a page in [!INCLUDE[prodshort](includes/prodshort.md)] for coupling and sychronizing entity records in CDS with table records in [!INCLUDE[prodshort](includes/prodshort.md)].
     -   Use events to create an integration table and a field mapping between a table in [!INCLUDE[prodshort](includes/prodshort.md)] table and an integration table for CDS.
--   Develop an extension to extend an existing integration between entities in CDS and [!INCLUDE[prodshort](includes/prodshort.md)].
+-   Develop another AL extension to extend an existing integration between entities in CDS and [!INCLUDE[prodshort](includes/prodshort.md)].
     -   Create a table extension for an existing integration table object.
     -   Use events to add custom integration field mappings for existing integration table mappings.